Citation, DOI, disclosures and article data

 Treatment and prognosis

 Although the fracture itself is small, the extensive ligamentous injury associated with it usually requires surgical intervention, to correct anterior rotational instability 4.
-Healing of the Segond fracture may occur following ACL reconstruction 11 and is associated with a particular bone excrescence arising below the lateral tibial plateau.
+Spontaneous healing of the Segond fracture may occur following ACL reconstruction 11 and is associated with a particular bone excrescence arising below the lateral tibial plateau.

 First described by Paul Ferdinand Segond, French surgeon (1851-1912) based on cadaveric experiments 1,2,4.